What is Polkadot (DOT)?

 TLDR

-Polkadot is a foundational layer-0 blockchain protocol designed to connect and secure multiple specialized blockchains, enabling a decentralized and interoperable Web3.
+Polkadot (DOT) is a foundational Layer-0 blockchain protocol designed to connect and secure multiple independent blockchains, enabling them to interoperate and share security in a unified network.

 Deep Dive